The Eye-Watering Costs Of Non-PHARMAC Drugs

 How drug funding decisions are made in New Zealand

-PHARMAC, the government agency responsible for deciding which medicines are publicly subsidised after they have been approved by drugs regulator Medsafe, has a $1 billion annual budget and funds nearly 1,000 different medicines.
+PHARMAC, the government agency responsible for deciding which medicines are publicly subsidised, has a $1.186 billion annual budget and funds over 1,300 different medicines.

 The agency undertakes a difficult balancing act to ensure the drugs it funds benefit the greatest number of people for the least amount of money.
 But it can’t fund everything.